Protecting Your Bali Investment from Sudden Rule Changes: 3 Proven Ways

 • That all permits and licenses are valid

-They also don’t have access to key documents, many of which are in Bahasa.
+Based on our direct observation, most of our clients don’t live in Bali full-time and don’t have access to key documents, many of which are in Bahasa Indonesia.

-That’s why we always recommend working with a legal team that’s done this hundreds of times.
+That’s why we always recommend foreign investors work with a legal team or real estate agent to protect their investment.

 • Pre-check zoning and legal status